With Email Sync you can sync content from your email account or folder into your favorite cloud storage.

 - Click on 'Do not overwrite files'.

 Note: If this option is selected, files with the same name will have a number appended to the file name.
 If not selected, files with the same name being placed in the same folder will either be overwritten, or saved as the latest version of that file.

-Note: With this option activated mxHero will add the configured text into messages body and it will mark them as processed (This text can only be seen by you, even if the email is replied or forwarded).
+Note: With this option activated, mxHero will add the configured text in the message's body and it will mark them as processed (This text can only be seen by you, even if the email is replied or forwarded).

 - Click on 'Save attachments' button.

 Only process files that match the specific extensions, in this case .pdf only.

 - Use a sub folder to store attachments.

 - Check 'Save message as an .eml source file'.

 - Check 'Move original email to trash folder after saving'.

 Warning: If this option is checked your emails will be automatically moved to your email 'Trash' folder.